slatedocs/slate/source/includes/getting-started.md

 ## Setting up the SDK

 Once you’ve brought the Foxtrot Android SDK into your project, the first thing you’ll want to do is set it up.
-You’ll need two things: an Android `context` (any context should be fine), and an API key that lets Foxtrot identify your organization.
+You’ll need two things:

+1) an Android `context` (any context should be fine)

+2) your Foxtrot API key

 ```java
 Context context = activity.getApplicationContext();